 Who staffs Forest School and how do they ensure our children are safe whilst taking part in challenging activities such as Fire Lighting?

-We employ David Tombling who is a level 3 qualified Forest School leader, and a qualified Primary School Teacher with 20+ years’ experience to lead and plan the sessions.
-He is usually accompanied by the class Teaching Assistant and a Teaching Assistant who is a trained Forest School Assistant.
+An experienced and qualified Forest School Leader is usually accompanied by the class Teaching Assistant and a Teaching Assistant who is a trained Forest School Assistant.
 We are always looking for volunteers to help.
 Contact the school if you can help.

 Before we undertake any new activity which requires new skills we have a tool talk or activity protocol which includes a demonstration of how and why we use the tool/activity and what we need to do to be safe.
 Every time we then use that tool or revisit that activity we recap the protocol.